jessielw/DeeZy/README.md

 - **⚡ Smart Dependencies**: Auto-detection of tools with fallback to portable structure
 - **🔍 Audio Analysis**: Built-in audio stream inspection and metadata display
 - **🎯 Preset System**: Define custom encoding workflows for different use cases
+- **🌟 Smart Automatic Name Generation**: Generates output names based on attributes of the source name.
+- **🎯 Template Name Generation**: Generates output names based on a template system.

 ## 📦 Installation